rpellerin/dotfiles/README.md

 ## 15. All settings

+On the desktop, right click, "Desktop Settings".
+In the tab "Icons", hide the Home folder icon.

 Open the settings manager and do:

 - Click _Additional Drivers_ to make sure all devices are being used.